nodejs/node/doc/api/process.markdown

 There is no notion of a top level for a promise chain at which rejections can always be handled.
-Being inherently asynchronous in nature, a promise rejection can be be handled at a future point in time — possibly much later than the event loop turn it takes for the `'unhandledRejection'` event to be emitted.
+Being inherently asynchronous in nature, a promise rejection can be handled at a future point in time — possibly much later than the event loop turn it takes for the `'unhandledRejection'` event to be emitted.

 Another way of stating this is that, unlike in synchronous code where there is